Unsupervised nonparametric detection of unknown objects in noisy images based on percolation theory: Object detection

 \item The probability of false detection doesn't exceed $\min\{\alpha (N), \exp(-C_2(\sigma) \varphi_{im} (N)) \}$ for all $N > N(\sigma)$. \end{enumerate}

 The constants $C_1 > 0$, $C_2 > 0$ and $N(\sigma)\in\mathbb{N}$ depend only on $\sigma$.

 \end{theorem}

-Theorem \ref{Theorem1} means that Algorithm 1 is of quickest possible order: it is \emph{linear} in the input size.
+Theorem \ref{Theorem1} means that Algorithm 1 is of quickest possible order: it is \emph{linear} in the input size in the worst case.
+Theorem \ref{Theorem1} also implies that the algorithm has computational complexity $O(\varphi_{im}(N))$ if the starting point of the depth-first search was close enough to the object.
 It is difficult to think of an algorithm working quicker in this problem.
 Indeed, if the image is very small and located in an unknown place on the screen, or if there is no image at all, then any algorithm solving the detection problem will have to at least upload information about $O(N^2)$ pixels, i.e. under general assumptions of Theorem \ref{Theorem1}, any detection algorithm will have at least linear complexity.

-Another important point is that Algorithm 1 is not only consistent, but that it has \emph{exponential} rate of accuracy.
+Another important point is that Algorithm 1 is not only consistent, but that it has \emph{exponential} rate of accuracy, typically achievable only for parametric or sufficiently smooth models.

-It is also interesting to remark here that, although it is assumed that the object of interest contains a $\varphi_{im}(N) \times \varphi_{im}(N)$ black square, one cannot use a very natural idea of simply considering sums of values on all squares of size $\varphi_{im}(N) \times \varphi_{im}(N)$ in order to detect an object.
+\begin{remark} \emph{It is also interesting to remark here that, although it is assumed that the object of interest contains a $\varphi_{im}(N) \times \varphi_{im}(N)$ black square, one cannot use a very natural idea of simply considering sums of values on all squares of size $\varphi_{im}(N) \times \varphi_{im}(N)$ in order to detect an object.
 Neither some sort of thresholding can be avoided, in general.
 Indeed, although this simple idea works very well for normal noise, it cannot be used in case of unknown and possibly irregular or heavy-tailed noise.
 For example, for heavy-tailed noise, detection based on non-thresholded sums of values over subsquares will lead to a high probability of false detection.
-Whereas the method of the present paper works just fine.
+Whereas the method of the present paper still works.} \end{remark}